gvwilson/thirdbit/src/fiction/iffy/index.md

 Edson swallowed the last of his samosa and wiped his hands on the cardboard box.
 "We should get goin'.
-You can stay up front from here—if I keep th' windows dark it oughta be safe enough."
+You can stay up front from here—if I keep th' windows tinted it oughta be safe enough."

-The road rose more steeply as they got further from the ocean, every ridge higher than the one before.
-The dark mass of the Vinson Massif lay against the horizon ahead of them.
+The road rose more steeply as they got further from the ocean, the dark mass of the Vinson Massif growing on the horizon ahead of them.
 Each time it came into sight Iffy thought of the ship that had run itself aground to make a breakwater for Halley.
 Remembering Wales and the things he had said made her wonder if Aunt Naggie was aright